-The Audit Committee selected PricewaterhouseCoopers LLP ("PwC") as our independent auditors to audit our financial statements and our internal control over financial reporting for the fiscal years ended August 31, 2018 and 2019, as well as for the fiscal year ending August 31, 2020.
+The Audit Committee selected PricewaterhouseCoopers LLP ("PwC") as our independent auditors to audit our financial statements and our internal control over financial reporting for the fiscal years ended August 31, 2019 and 2020, as well as for the fiscal year ending August 31, 2021.
 Aggregate fees of PwC for audit services related to the most recent two fiscal years, and other professional services for which they billed us during the most recent two fiscal years, were:

-2019
+2020 2019

-2018
+Audit Fees (1) \$ 2,534,359 \$ 2,458,189

-Audit Fees (1) \$ 2,458,189 \$ 2,597,543
+Audit Related Fees (2) 67,000 201,000

-Audit Related Fees (2) 201,000 47,000
+Tax Fees - -

-Tax Fees
+All Other Fees 17,000 900

-All Other Fees 900 4,500
+Total \$ 2,618,359 \$ 2,660,089

-Total \$ 2,660,089 \$ 2,649,043
+(1) Professional services rendered for the integrated audit of our annual consolidated financial statements and internal control over financial reporting, reviews of the consolidated financial statements included in Form 10-Qs, consents relating to other filings with the SEC, and statutory audit requirements.

-- Professional services rendered for the integrated audit of our annual consolidated financial statements and internal control over financial reporting, reviews of the consolidated financial statements included in Form 10-Qs, consents relating to other filings with the SEC, and statutory audit requirements - Professional services for procedures performed over disclosures and other procedures related to the implementation of new accounting standards
+(2) Professional services for procedures performed over disclosures and other procedures related to the implementation of new accounting standards.

-For fiscal 2019 and 2018, all of the fees paid to our independent auditors were approved by the Audit Committee.
+For fiscal 2020 and 2019, all of the fees paid to our independent auditors were approved by the Audit Committee.

 Under the Sarbanes-Oxley Act of 2002, all audit and non-audit services performed by our independent accountants must be approved in advance by the Audit Committee to assure that such services do not impair the accountants' independence from the Company.
 Accordingly, the Audit Committee has adopted an Audit and Non-Audit Services Pre-Approval Policy (the "Policy") which sets forth the procedures and the conditions pursuant to which services to be performed by the independent accountants are to be pre-approved.
 Pursuant to the Policy, certain services described in detail in the Policy may be pre-approved on an annual basis.
 The Audit Committee will review and approve the types of services and review the projected fees for such services.
 The fee amounts will be updated to the extent necessary at each of the regularly scheduled meetings of the Audit Committee.
 The services eligible for annual pre-approval consist of services that would be included under the categories of Audit Fees, Audit-Related Fees, and Tax Fees in the above table as well as other services.
 If not pre-approved on an annual basis, proposed services must otherwise be separately approved prior to being performed by the independent accountants.
 The Audit Committee may delegate authority to pre-approve audit and non-audit services to any member of the Audit Committee but may not delegate such authority to management.
-All compensation for services performed by our independent accountants must be approved by the Audit Committee.
+All compensation for services or other services in excess of amounts must be approved by the Audit Committee for such services, provided that any such adjustments in the aggregate do not exceed 10% (or such other percentage as specifically approved by the Audit Committee in a particular instance) of the base fee for audit and audit-related services or for tax services or other services in excess of amounts previously approved by the Audit Committee in a particular instance) of the base fee for audit and audit-related services or for tax services or other services or